See Me in Work

 - Organisational culture

-Analyse the survey results and create an initial one year action plan which will focus on the areas most in need.Find out more
+Analyse the survey results and create an initial one year improvement plan which will focus on the areas most in need.Find out more

-The action plan will be based on areas of improvement (and good practice) identified through the survey.
+The improvement plan will be based on areas of improvement (and good practice) identified through the survey.

 The initial plan will last for one year.

 Transform your organisation by putting your one year plan into action.Find out more

 Ensure policy and procedures include points to address stigma and discrimination and legal requirements are met.